hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-glance-ceph-interoperability.md

 		rbd children <glance pool name>/<glance-image id>@<snap name>

-7. If the problem occurs in any of the above steps, do the following:
+7. If you have any problems in any of the above steps, do:

 	* Enable logging in `glance-api.conf` and `cinder.conf`.
 	* Restart Glance and Cinder services and re-run problem step.